LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       This function should focus on accuracy-based time step estimation; for stability based time steps the function :c:func:`ARKStepSetStabilityFn()` should be used instead.

+   .. deprecated:: x.x.x

+      Use the SUNAdaptController infrastructure instead (see :numref:`SUNAdaptController.Description`).